Stock events for Las Vegas Sands Corp. (LVS)

 LVS’s Geographic footprint

 Las Vegas Sands Corp.'s activities are concentrated in Macao and Singapore.
-In Macao, the company owns and operates properties through Sands China Ltd., including The Venetian Macao Resort Hotel, The Londoner Macao, The Parisian Macao, The Plaza Macao and Four Seasons Hotel Macao, and Sands Macao.
-In Singapore, LVS owns and operates Marina Bay Sands.
+In Macao, the company owns and operates properties such as The Venetian Macao Resort Hotel, The Londoner Macao, The Parisian Macao, The Plaza Macao and Four Seasons Macao, and Sands Macao, through its majority ownership in Sands China Ltd. In Singapore, LVS owns and operates the Marina Bay Sands.
+The company exited the Las Vegas market in 2022 to focus on its Asian operations.

 LVS Corporate Image Assessment